 Clicking the version drop down arrow will bring up the list of versions that are associated with the current PCB.
 Clicking a version will load that version of the PCB.
 Clicking “<new version>” will copy everything from the current version into a new version.
 This is useful for iterating on bill of material changes.
-You can always upload new design files (like gerbers) to the new version without affecting other versions of the PCB.
+You can upload new design files to the new version, or make other changes without affecting other versions of the PCB.

 Below the PCB Meta Data area is the navigation tabs for the PCB interface.
 Clicking the tabs will move you to different areas of the PCB interface.
 From left to right they are: Design, Bill of Materials, Part Placement, and Quote and Order.

 In the upper right corner of the PCB interface is the Price Tracker and quantity input.
 Once you have uploaded enough information to begin pricing your PCBA, the Price Tracker will appear and show you several prices and estimated lead times.
 Adjusting the quantity changes the estimated lead time displayed and price, while also updating other parts of the display, such as pricing in the Bill of Materials and Quote and Order totals, all in real time.

 If you are new to the MacroFab platform check out the next article in the series, Working with the Design Viewer.
 If you have any other questions about the PCB interface please feel free to contact our support team.